aridoza/foundational-java/Concurrency/concurrency1.md

 Reasoning about concurrency is hard, and it's easy to fall into traps like the dreaded deadlock or livelock.

-Deadlock occurs when some thread 1 holds some lock (say Lock-A) and another thread 2 is holding some other lock (say Lock-B).
-That's not so bad ... yet.
-But now let's say thread 1 tries to acquire Lock-B at the same time as thread 2 tries to acquire Lock-A. Neither one can ever succeed, because each will wait for the other before continuing.
+Deadlock occurs when some Thread 1 holds some lock (say Lock-A) and another Thread 2 is holding some other lock (say Lock-B).
+That's not so bad... yet.
+But now let's say Thread 1 tries to acquire Lock-B at the same time as Thread 2 tries to acquire Lock-A. Neither one can ever succeed, because each will wait for the other before continuing.

 ### Dining Philosophers Problem

-This is illustrated humorously (if not poignantly) through the classic "dining philosophers problem."
+This is illustrated humorously (if not poignantly) through the classic "Dining Philosophers Problem."

 Here are the rules:

 ![](resources/dining-philosophers.png)
 <!-- borrowed from https://www.slideshare.net/YashMittal3/dining-philosophers-problem -->

-> Check: Turn to a partner and discuss the problem.
+> **Knowledge Check**: Turn to a partner and discuss the problem.
 What might some solutions be?

 You could say each philosopher should pick up the fork on their left and then the one on the right.
 However, what would happen if they all start at the exact same time?
 Each will be waiting forever for the right fork.
 That's "deadlock" — the application just stops and waits forever.